 <div data-nosnippet>a lot of text on page</div> -----HTML attribute in body

-To check for these tags on your page, you can inspect using the console on Chrome, or Edge and then search for these tags, or view the source of the page and find them.
+To check for these tags on your page, you can inspect using the console on Chrome or Edge and then search for them, or you can view the source of the page and find them.

-If these tags are present on a webpage, this means that you’ve asked the search engine to not show any snippet/text description of the page on the search results.
+If these tags are present on a webpage, you’ve asked the search engine not to show any snippet/text description of the page on the search results.
 Resulting in visitors seeing the message.

-Search engines may pick up the relevant text as a description automatically for a certain user query, even though you have designated a meta description for that page.
-These directives are usually helpful when you do not want certain parts of the text to be shown as your page description, or limit description to certain characters.
+Search engines may automatically pick up the relevant text as a description for a specific user query, even though you have designated a meta description for that page.
+These directives are usually helpful when you do not want certain parts of the text to be shown as your page description or limit description to certain characters.

 3. Domain is part of a redirect chain

-If a domain is part of a redirect chain, when searched on Google, it would be the destination URL title and description that would be shown in most cases.
+If a domain is part of a redirect chain, when searched on Google, the destination URL title and description are usually shown.

 To investigate this issue, you can use a redirect checker tool.
 This can tell you more about the redirect chain.
-With some times, you can also look at the HTTP header response and identify if the URLs in the chain have noindex X-Robots-Tag directive.
+Sometimes, you can also look at the HTTP header response and identify if the URLs in the chain have noindex X-Robots-Tag

 The solution?